RuolunWeng/faust2smartphone/README.md

     "-osc" for OSC support

-    "-soloios" to generate a project with Motion support and Cue interface for iOS.
+    "-soloios" to generate a project with Motion support for iOS.

-    "-soloandroid" to generate a project with Motion support and Cue interface for Android.
+    "-soloandroid" to generate a project with Motion support for Android.

     [Motion.lib created by Christophe Lebreton].